cisagov/dotgov-home/pages/home.md

 <div class="usa-width-two-thirds">

+**April 26th, 2021**: .gov is now managed by CISA, and [.gov domains are available without cost](/2021/4/26/a-new-day-for-gov/) to qualifying U.S.-based government organizations.
+We’ve also updated the requirements to obtain and maintain a .gov domain.

 **March 8, 2021:** The .gov top-level domain is moving to the Cybersecurity and Infrastructure Security Agency.
 See our [announcement](/moving-to-cisa).

-**June 21, 2020:** Today, the DotGov Program announces our **intent to preload the .gov TLD in the future**.
+**June 21, 2020:** We announced our [intent to preload the .gov TLD](/management/preloading/dotgovhttps) in the future.
 We believe the security benefits that come from preloading are meaningful and necessary to continue meeting the public&rsquo;s expectation of safety on .gov services.
-We believe that government websites should always be secure.
-Click [here](/management/preloading/dotgovhttps) to learn more about the steps we are taking to reach this goal.

-**March 5, 2020:** Effective on March 10, 2020, the DotGov Program will begin requiring notarized signatures on all authorization letters when submitting a request for a new .gov domain.
-This is a necessary security enhancement to prevent mail and wire fraud through signature forgery in obtaining a .gov domain.
-This step will help maintain the integrity of .gov and ensure that .gov domains continue to be issued only to official U.S. government organizations.